muhanzhang/DGCNN/README.md

     Compute_PK_kernels.m

 to compute the kernel matrices of PK (since the PK software uses a different graph format).
-We also provide the precomputed kernel matrices for downloading in case you don't want to compute them by yourselves (some of them take really long time!). [\[Kernel matrices\]](https://drive.google.com/open?id=1TneR7RJtRioFcceiIaP6njeKppVbeFFC)
+We also provide the precomputed kernel matrices for downloading in case you don't want to compute them by yourselves.
+(Some of them take really long time!) [\[Kernel matrices\]](https://drive.google.com/open?id=1TneR7RJtRioFcceiIaP6njeKppVbeFFC)

 To run graph kernels, run: